Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 * Efficient zoning of kubernetes nodes along with ceph nodes to provide tolerance for single rack failure
 * Identification and segregation of [critical services](Critical_Services.md) essential for user jobs
 * Policy based distribution of critical services across [MPFD](#key-terminology)
-* Continous monitoring of critical services and generation of alerts post failures of nodes or rack.
+* Continuous monitoring of critical services and generation of alerts post failures of nodes or rack.

 # Architecture Overview